rakoo/rp_playlist/README.md

-A little utility to fetch Radio Paradise's title and output it on stdout.
+A little utility to fetch [Radio Paradise](http://www.radioparadise.com/rp_2.php?)'s currently playing song and output it on stdout.

 Built with go; to install it, run the usual